"Hands Reaching Out"

 sandymass.jpg

-Sandy Brown, Parent Educator from the Door County Birth to 3 Program, provides a "Hands On" experience for the Mothers and Fathers regarding Infant and Toddler Massage during our March 2007 Parent Meeting.
+Sandy Brown, Parent Educator from the Door County Birth to 3 Program, provided a "Hands On" experience for the Mothers and Fathers regarding Infant and Toddler Massage during our March Parent Meeting.

 feetmass.jpg